Lynbrook High School,

 Research Paper: Cancer mRNA Vaccines as a Promising Approach for Treating Luminal A Breast Cancer.

-Mentor: Daniel Wilson (Carnegie Mellon University PhD in Biological Sciences)
+Mentor: Daniel Wilson (Carnegie Mellon University PhD Student in Biological Sciences)

 "With the support of the Lumiere team and my mentor, Dr. Daniel Wilson, I wrote a paper that proposes new possibilities for breast cancer treatments.
 My project has now led me to get more hands-on experience in the field of cancer research, and I’m excited to be interning this summer in a lab at the Boston Children's Hospital and Harvard Medical School."